 Israel announces ‘total’ blockade on Gaza

-Israeli Defence Minister Yoav Gallant says move is part of a war against “beastly people”.
+Israeli Defence Minister Yoav Gallant says blockade will include ban on admission of food, electricity and fuel.

-Israel has announced a “total” blockade of Gaza, including a ban on food, electricity, water and fuel.
+Israel has announced a “total” blockade of the already besieged Gaza Strip, including a ban on food and water, after Hamas carried out the biggest attack on the country in decades.

-Israeli Defence Minister Yoav Gallant said on Monday authorities would cut electricity and block the entry of food and fuel as part of “a complete siege” on Hamas-occupied Gaza.
+Israeli Defence Minister Yoav Gallant said on Monday authorities would cut electricity and block the entry of food and fuel as part of “a complete siege” on Hamas-run Gaza, where about 2.3 million people live in one of the most densely populated areas in the world.

 Keep readinglist of 4 items